djpmsft/ADF_Labs/Data integration using Azure Data Factory and Azure Data Share.md

 Now that you have successfully copied data into Azure Data Lake Storage, it is time to join and aggregate that data into a data warehouse.
 We will use mapping data flow, Azure Data Factory's visually designed transformation service.
 Mapping data flows allow users to develop transformation logic code-free and execute them on spark clusters managed by the ADF service.

 The data flow created in this step inner joins the 'TripDataCSV' dataset created in the previous section with a table 'dbo.TripFares' stored in 'SQLDB' based on four key columns.
-Then the data gets aggregated based upon column `payment_type` to calculate the average of certain fields and written in a SQL Data Warehouse table.
+Then the data gets aggregated based upon column `payment_type` to calculate the average of certain fields and written in a Azure Synapse Analytics table.

 ### Add a data flow activity to your pipeline